 This article talks of some of the best free computer forensics tools and software that I have come across at some point or other:

 This is one of my favorite tools.
-Not that I have had a real use for it, but I found it interesting because it allows you to browse a disk image without having to burn it to DVDs.
-You simply mount a disk image to one of the available letters on your computer and then open it in the Windows Explorer.
-Since it is a disk image, it is read only.
-That means you can check out the contents but cannot make changes to it.
-Nevertheless, it is an important tool if you have to examine disks in details or when you have too many computer disks to examine.
+Not that I have had a real use for it, but I found it interesting because it allows you to browse a disk image without burning it to DVDs.
+You simply mount a disk image to one of the available letters on your computer and then open it in Windows Explorer.
+Since it is a disk image, it is read-only.
+That means you can check out the contents but cannot change it.
+Nevertheless, it is an important tool if you have to examine disks in detail or when you have too many computer disks to examine.
 You have all the data in one interface and all you need is to mount the image file and study it.